tfordjr/critical-section-shm/readme.txt

 Appropriate comments that briefly explain implementation and methods used Minimal shared server resources used by only utilizing 1 byte (boolean) to successfully coordinate child processes Minimal redundant code.
-Most is designed modularly and reused effectively.
+Most is designed modularly and reused effectively. shared memory is a small size and always properly allocated, detached, and deallocated.

-Notable exclusions are:
-slave.c waiting in the critical section.
-I'm not sure what purpose this serves.
-The slave.c implementation that I have uses delays to allow for other processes to access critical resource before attempting to enter critical resource itself.
+Zombie processes are never spawned from my project.

+Concerns:
-From what I understand, the instructions want the child process to waste time within the critical resource.
-I don't understand what purpose it serves for a child process to gain access to a critical resource and waste time in it to deprive other processes access to the critical resource.
-I would like to understand that requirement better before implementing it.
+I believe the assignment instructions want us to let our child processes waste time in the critical resource, and I don't understand what purpose this serves at all.
+I believe this implementation implements the slave.c source file as intended, where the child process does waste time within the critical resource, but I don't understand what that accomplishes.

+I could easily make a more efficient child traffic control process using semaphores or even this same implementation but without the wait times!
+I just don't understand why this style of implementation is the objective for this project.

+Notable exclusions:
+When incorrect number of arguments are given, program often segfaults. cstest is commonly empty when program suffers timeout termination, I assume because child is killed with cstest open
+     and that erases the file.
+Not sure if that can be fixed.
+Child processes always write to critical resource 5 times in succession and then terminate.
+I'm not sure why this is
+     the case.
+I don't know how child processes are always to first to access critical selection after leaving it. config.h does assign maxChildren and timeout default values, but they are only used if values provided are inelligible.